-Beth Michelson is a Senior Managing Director at Cartesian where she has led numerous investments in telecommunications services, specialized manufacturing and distribution, and communications infrastructure.
-She serves on the boards of directors of Brilia, BTS, Arlington Industries Ltd., and Aloo Telecom.
-Prior to the formation of Cartesian, Ms. Michelson served as Vice President at an affiliate of AIGCP, leading investments in media and content globally.
+Beth Michelson is a Senior Managing Director at Cartesian where she has led numerous investments in digital infrastructure, specialized manufacturing and distribution, and telecommunications services.
+She serves on the boards of directors of Brilia, BTS Torres and Arlington Industries Ltd. Prior to the formation of Cartesian, Ms. Michelson served as Vice President at an affiliate of AIGCP, leading investments in media and telecommunications globally.
 Earlier in her career, Ms. Michelson was an Associate at Wasserstein Perella Emerging Markets focusing on private equity investments and structured products, and worked in financing for media and entertainment at Dresdner Bank AG.
 Ms. Michelson, a CFA® charterholder, received her Master's in Business Administration and Master of International Affairs from Columbia Business School and Columbia's School of International and Public Affairs, respectively, and holds a bachelor's degree from the University of Michigan.